CycloneDX/cyclonedx-gomod/README.md

 > The image is based on `golang:1.17-alpine`.
 > When using the `app` command, please keep in mind that the Go version may influence module selection.
-> We generally recommend using a [precompiled binary](https://github.com/CycloneDX/cyclonedx-gomod/releases) instead.
+> We generally recommend using a [precompiled binary](https://github.com/CycloneDX/cyclonedx-gomod/releases)
+> and running it in the same environment in which you're building your application in.

 ## Important Notes